 Keep it in a place that is safe — somewhere you can get to in an emergency.

 8. Use these 2 tricks to check your power status

 Leave a light on somewhere.
 That way, you’ll be able to see when power comes back.

 If you’re evacuating, you won’t know for sure how long the power went out — and whether the food in the fridge and freezer is still safe.
 Maybe the power was out for five hours, or maybe it was out for five days.

 Here’s a trick someone told me a few years ago: Leave a penny on top of an ice cube in the freezer.
 If you come back and the penny’s refrozen at the bottom of the tray — or sitting in water — you know there was a lengthy outage that allowed the ice to melt completely.

 That means it’s time to go grocery shopping.

 9. Don’t get shocked

-Avoid fallen wires, flooded areas, and debris.
+Avoid fallen wires, flooded areas and debris.
 Assume that anything touching a downed wire will fry you.
-Kohler says to inspect the area around your electricity meter too, and if you suspect any damage, call the power company.